skylarjhdownes/Akagi-Bot/README.md

 ~phase - Displays what phase it is.

+~points - Gives you the points every player currently has in the round.

 !forge - Takes one argument.
 Makes a channel with the argument as its name.
 People mentioned are able to see the channel.

 !mahjong - Takes one argument, and at least 3 mentions.
 Makes a channel for poster and each of the first three mentions, as well as a group channel that everyone mentioned can see, and starts a game of mahjong.